Maximally stretched laminations on geometrically finite hyperbolic manifolds: Examples and counterexamples

 Let us now prove that $f$ maps all the leaves of~$\LL$ to the same geodesic line of~$\HH^2$.
 This will provide a contradiction since $f(\LL)$ is $\rho(\Gamma_0)$-invariant and $\rho(\Gamma_0)$ has only one fixed point in $\partial_{\infty}\HH^2$ (namely~$\xi$).
 Let $J$ be a short geodesic segment of~$\HH^2$ transverse to the lamination~$\LL$, such that $J\smallsetminus\LL$ is the union of countably many open subintervals~$J_k$.
 Then each~$J_k$ intercepts an ideal sector bounded by two leaves of~$\LL$ that are asymptotic to each other on one of the two sides, left or right, of~$J$.
 Orient~$J$ so that all the half-leaves on the left of~$J$ are mapped under~$f_1$ to geodesic rays with endpoint~$\xi$.
 Then any two leaves asymptotic on the right of~$J$ have the same image under~$f$: indeed, the right parts of the image leaves are asymptotic because $f$ is Lipschitz, and the left parts are asymptotic because $\rho$ sends all the left endpoints to~$\xi$.
 Consider two leaves $\ell,\ell'$ of~$\LL$ that are asymptotic on the left of~$J$, bounding together an infinite spike.
 At depth $t \gg 1$ inside the spike, $\ell$ and $\ell'$ approach each other at rate~$e^{-t}$ (see \eqref{eqn:expdistcusps}), and their images under~$f$, if distinct, approach each other at the slower exponential rate $e^{-Ct}$ (recall that $C<1$); since $f$ is Lipschitz, this forces $f(\ell)=f(\ell')$.
-Therefore, all the sectors intercepted by the~$J_k$ are collapsed by~$f$, and passing to the limit we see that all the leaves of~$\LL$ meeting~$J$ have the same image under~$f$.
-We conclude by observing that $J\cup\LL$ carries the full fundamental group of~$S$.
+Therefore, all the sectors intercepted by the~$J_k$ are collapsed by~$f$.
+Since by \cite{birman-series} the length of $J$ is the sum of the lengths of the $J_k$, passing to the limit we see that all the leaves of~$\LL$ meeting~$J$ have the same image under~$f$.
+We conclude by observing that the projection of $J\cup\LL$ to~$S$ carries the full fundamental group of~$S$.

 This proves that $\F^{j,\rho}=\emptyset$.
 It is not clear whether the same can happen when $C(j,\rho)\geq 1$, but the natural conjecture would be that it does not.